 Inmate/Canine Educational Program

 The Inmate/Canine Educational Training Program began in September 1998, when Circle Tail and the Marion Correctional Institution in Ohio teamed up to help provide dogs for adoption and assistance dogs to individuals with disabilities.
-Circle Tail now works with the Ohio Reformatory for Women, Dayton Correctional and Ross Correctional Institutes in Ohio.
+Circle Tail currently works with the Ohio Reformatory for Women & Dayton Correctional Institute in Ohio.

 Circle Tail trainers provide regular instruction to the inmates in caring for and training the puppies / dogs.
 The inmates are responsible for all of the puppies'/ dogs' physical and emotional needs.
 They oversee their social development, feeding, grooming, and exercise programs, and instruct them in good house manners and basic and advanced obedience.
 Some inmates also have the opportunity to train the dogs in advanced service skills.
 The inmates are with the puppies/ dogs at all times except during meals and the puppies/ dogs sleep in crates in the inmates' quarters.